Rajinder Singh (spiritual master): Science and spirituality

 The method of meditation taught by him is called a science because it can be practiced by people of all cultures.
 In this method, aspirants perform the experiment of meditation within their own selves.
-By doing so, the practitioner can have a inner experience of spiritual light and sound, affirming that there is something that lies beyond this physical world.
+By doing so, the practitioner can have an inner experience of spiritual light and sound, affirming that there is something that lies beyond this physical world.